nieckojakub/mediceus-ai/README.md

 ### Summary
 🚨 **The Problem:** Surgeons and medical teams should be fully focused on their patients—not distracted by manual documentation.
 However, current surgical workflows require them to track medications, procedures, and complications while operating, leading to inefficiencies and potential errors.

 ✅ **The Solution:** MediceusAI is an AI-powered surgical assistant that listens, documents, and organizes every critical moment of surgery in real time.
-Using advanced AI, MediceusAI ensures that every administered medication, anesthetic, and procedure is accurately recorded—allowing doctors to focus entirely on saving lives.
+Using advanced AI powered by Elevenlabs, MediceusAI ensures that every administered medication, anesthetic, and procedure is accurately recorded—allowing doctors to focus entirely on saving lives.

 By eliminating the burden of manual documentation, MediceusAI enhances surgical efficiency, improves patient safety, and ensures compliance with medical reporting standards.
 It’s not just a tool—it’s a revolution in surgical precision. 🚀